 Beyond ease of integration, it’s important for merchants with international expansion plans to work with an acquirer with truly global capabilities.

-10. Peer-to-Peer Transactions:
+10. Peer-to-Peer transactions:

 A P2P payment app will: